CameronCox123/ECLAIR_BattleBots/README.md

 # ECLAIR_BattleBots

 Google Drive: https://drive.google.com/drive/folders/1DuSL4JZFSUbaQCIqhIKZYdXfPgi7FWev?usp=sharing
-- Contains videos demonstrating a CAD tutorial on how to build a possible bot, meeting slides for ECLAIR and datasheets for all the parts
+- CAD tutorial on how to build a possible bot,
+- Meeting slides for ECLAIR
+- Datasheets for all the parts
+- 3D Models for the components

 Notion Space: https://www.notion.so/Battle-Bot-Teamspace-Home-2024-638f4c93928f4fb19ce7095f41a28c44?pvs=4
+- Robot competition Rules
+- Robot constraints
+- Part information
+- Contains software reccomendations
+- More CAD tutorials
+- UT Resources
-- Contains software reccomendations, tutorials, UT Resources and and contact info for the project leaders
+- contact info for the project leads

 # UT_IOT_Connections
 **- Contains tutorials to connect an ESP32 to the utexas-iot network**